arq5x/gemini/README.md

 ==============

 **Import a VCF file into the ``gemini`` framework.**
 We recommend first annotating your VCF with ``SnpEff`` or ``VEP`` (other tools may be supported soon).
-In the process of loading the VCF into the database framework, many other annotations are calculated for each variant and stored for subsequent querying/analysis.
+In the process of loading the VCF into the database framework, many other annotations are calculated for each variant and stored for subsequent querying/analysis. **Note**: If using snpEff, ee currently require VCFs to be annotated with version 3.0 or later.

     gemini load -v my.snpEff.vcf -t snpEff my.db